1139th Engineer Combat Group: The 1139th in the European Theater of Operations

 On August 17, 1944, the 1139th meet stiff resistance as they were trying to enter Chartres, France, requiring the 1139th Engineer Combat Group to take on their infantry role.
 They engaged in firefight operations by cleaning out machine-gun and anti-tank gun nests in Bonville, France, suffering 6 dead and 12 wounded.
 They constructed two short Treadway bridges at Luce, France, west of Chartres and removed twelve large bombs from bridges in Chartres.
 By the next day they were joined by the 7th Armored Division, and the city was finally liberated.

 The Group then moved north to the vicinity of Treon, France, in support of the 7th Armored Division.
 There they were tasked with clearing the roads of mines, removing booby-trapped vehicles from roads, de-booby-trapping the Railroad station at Dreux, France, and filling in road craters in the routes of the advancement.
 They continued to move rapidly forward, and the Seine River was reached on August 23, 1944, where they bivouacked in an open field near Melun, France.
-At Sainte Sauveur, France, the 1139th Engineer Combat Group supported the 7th Armored Division in its initial crossing of the Seine River at Tilly, France by manning assault boats, by establishing a beachhead and constructing a 504-foot Treadway Bridge while under direct fire, and by constructing a 204-foot footbridge across the canal at Melun, France.
+At Sainte Sauveur, the 1139th Engineer Combat Group supported the 7th Armored Division in its initial crossing of the Seine River at Tilly by manning assault boats, by establishing a beachhead and constructing a 504-foot Treadway Bridge while under direct fire, and by constructing a 204-foot footbridge across the canal at Melun.
 The construction of the foot-bridge was carried on under heavy small arms and 88mm fire.
 An 88mm shell blew out 50 feet of the bridge during construction, which had to be replaced while under intense enemy fire.

 Over the next few days, the Seine was bridged in three more places by the 991st and the 994th Engineer Treadway Bridge Companies, the 537th Engineer Light Ponton Company, and the 135th, 179th, and 206th Engineer Combat Battalions.
 These crossings consisted of multiple span continuous Bailey bridges, a 210-foot Bailey at Vulaines-sur-Seine, Frances, and a 420-foot Bailey at Champagne, France.
 Most of the construction was carried out at night, and took place under enemy fire, resulting in several lives lost.
 When the bridges were completed, they were guarded and maintained while under considerable fire.

 Arriving at Montmiral, France on August 28, 1944, the 1139th Engineer Combat Group underwent a leadership change with executive officer Lt.
 Col. Walker leaving to become the commanding officer of the 1103rd Engineer Combat Group, and Lt.
 Col Robert Eininger replacing him.